 We gathered around to hear an employee tell us what we could expect and what rules we had to follow.

-From my memory, he said not to pet the horses until they gave us permission, and to only eat one steak until the second dinner bell is rung.
-Oh, and that the bathrooms were a disaster, so go now or brave the nasty bathrooms at the dinner site.
+From my memory, he said not to pet the horses until they gave us permission, and to only eat one steak until the second dinner bell was rung.
+Oh, and the bathrooms were a disaster, so go now or brave the nasty bathrooms at the dinner site.

-If you book the Old West Cookout, you have two options for getting there: stagecoach or horseback.
-I probably would have chosen the horseback ride (options: 1 or 2 hours) if it were just me, but my entire family was with me (including my parents), so we opted for the stagecoach.
+If you book the Old West Cookout, you have three options for getting there: wagon, stagecoach, or horseback.
+I probably would have chosen the horseback ride if it were just me, but my entire family was with me (including my parents), so we opted for the wagon.
+When we went, they didn’t have the stagecoach.
+These are a fairly new option.

-The horseback riders arrived at the cookout destination at about the same time as the stagecoach.
+The horseback riders arrived at the cookout destination at about the same time as the others.

-An employee helps each person climb a step ladder into the stagecoach.
+An employee helps each person climb a step ladder into the wagon.

-The stagecoach had plenty of legroom, from my memory.
+The wagon had plenty of legroom, from my memory.

-The stagecoaches are yellow, a nod to the early Yellowstone stagecoaches that were used before automobiles.
+The wagons and stagecoaches are yellow, a nod to the early Yellowstone stagecoaches that were used before automobiles.
+The stagecoaches are a historically accurate reproduction and have both tally-ho seating and covered seating.
+Kids under age 8 are not allowed to ride in the tally-ho seats.

 We saw a big bison along the way.